Last Updated on December 16, 2019 by Inspire Malibu

 Healthcare professionals and organizations devoted to helping those with mental illness issues have long used May as Mental Health Month – a time to raise awareness, educate the public and reduce the stigma associated with these conditions.
 In 2013, The White House decreed May National Mental Health Awareness Month and brought even more attention to conditions that tens of millions of Americans deal with on a daily basis.

-There are very few people who aren’t familiar with frustration, worry or exhaustion.
+Very few people aren’t familiar with frustration, worry or exhaustion.
 Dealing with the difficulties of day-to-day to life is part of being human, and doesn’t necessarily mean an individual coping with tension is mentally ill.

-A person with optimal mental health is defined as someone who realizes their abilities, can work productively, make a contribution to their community and cope with normal stresses of life.
+A person with optimal mental health is someone who realizes their abilities, can work productively, contribute to their community and cope with normal stresses of life.

 Approximately 42.5 million adults in the U.S. live with, or have experienced some form of mental illness in the last year.
 Some experts argue that this number is actually conservative.
 Johns Hopkins Medicine reports that more than 26 percent of the population is affected by mental illness.